jpcoding/hpez/README.md

 ## Dependencies

-Please Install the following dependencies before running the artiact evaluation experiments:
+Please Install the following dependencies before running the artifact evaluation experiments:

 * cmake>=3.13
 * gcc>=6.0

 ## 3rd party libraries/tools

 * Zstd >= 1.3.5 (https://facebook.github.io/zstd/).
-Not mandatory to be mannually installed as Zstandard v1.4.5 is included and will be used if libzstd can not be found by pkg-config.
+Not mandatory to be manually installed as Zstandard v1.4.5 is included and will be used if libzstd can not be found by pkg-config.

 ## Installation